geoscixyz/em/content/physical_properties/chargeability/index.rst

-.. _electrical_chargeability_index:
+.. _chargeability_index:

 Chargeability
 =============

 ToC: Contents:

 (a) Lab setup/measurements
-(b) Impedance curve with frequency (Z(w)); sigma(w); definition of eta from the asymptotic values; transforming to time to get time dependent conductivity; over-voltage diagram; using V_inf and V_0 to theoretically define eta.
+(b) Impedance curve with frequency (:math:`Z(\omega)`); :math:`sigma(\omega)`; definition of eta from the asymptotic values; transforming to time to get time dependent conductivity; over-voltage diagram; using V_inf and :math:`V_0` to theoretically define eta.
 (c) Factors that affect chargeabilty (microscopic phenomenon (images from GPG); conceptual models metallic and membrane polarization illustrating charge accumulation)
 (d) Some mathematical relationships (Cole-Cole (conductivity and resistivity); stretched exponential.   (maybe here is python widget for Cole-Cole) )
-(e) Units: the intinsic chargeabilty is dimensionless.
-[0,1].
+(e) Units: the intinsic chargeabilty is dimensionless. :math:`[0,1]`.
 In practise surveys are explicitly designed to find chargeable material and the field data acquire units that correspond to the survey.
 In this regard, any datum that is connected with chargeable .
-(e) Tables of chargeability (one from GPG, other tables for rocks and minerals) (f) Where chargeabilty can be a diagnostic physical property.
+(f) Tables of chargeability (one from GPG, other tables for rocks and minerals) (g) Where chargeabilty can be a diagnostic physical property.

 References: Rock and Mineral Properties: Keller SEG Vol 1 Electromagnetic Methods in Applied Geophysics